-1. The idea here is these things made the priest ceremonially unclean.
+The idea here is these things made the priest ceremonially unclean.
 It wasn't that they were kicked out of the ministry; they needed to wash and were unclean until evening, the start of the new day for the Jewish people.
-And then they could partake of the food and His service.
+And then they could partake of the food and their service unto the Lord.